EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_3, and IV_3 and the following parameters.
 The protected header SHALL be empty.
 The unprotected header (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').

-   * plaintext =  bstr .cborseq \[ ID_CRED_U, signature, ?
-PAD_3 \]
+   * plaintext = ( ID_CRED_U / kid_value, signature, ?
+PAD_3 )

    * external_aad = TH_3

    * PAD_3 = bstr containing opaque protected application data

-   Note that 'protected' and 'signature' in the plaintext are taken from the COSE_Sign1 object, and that only 'ciphertext' of the COSE_Encrypt0 object are used in message_3, see next bullet.
-If ID_CRED_U contains a single 'kid' parameter, i.e., ID_CRED_U = { 4 : bstr }, only the bstr is conveyed in the plaintext.
+   Note that 'signature' in the plaintext are taken from the COSE_Sign1 object, and that only 'ciphertext' of the COSE_Encrypt0 object are used in message_3, see next bullet.
+If ID_CRED_V contains a single 'kid' parameter, i.e., ID_CRED_U = { 4 : kid_value }, only the bstr kid_value is conveyed in the plaintext.

-*  Format message_3 as the sequence of CBOR data items specified in {{asym-msg3-form}} and encode it to a byte string (see {{CBOR}}).
+* Encode message_3 as a sequence of CBOR encoded data items as specified in {{asym-msg4-form}}.
 CIPHERTEXT_3 is the COSE_Encrypt0 ciphertext.

 *  Pass the connection identifiers (C_U, C_V) and the selected cipher suite to the application.
 The application can now derive application keys using the EDHOC-Exporter interface.